Stanisław Narutowicz: Vilnius Conference

-As German military advances stalled, German leadership rethought their strategy for occupied Lithuania.
+As German military advances stalled, German leadership rethought its strategy for occupied Lithuania.
 The policy of open annexation was replaced by a more subtle strategy of creating a network of formally independent states under German influence (the so-called Mitteleuropa).
 To that end, Germans asked Lithuanians to establish an advisory council (Vertrauensrat).
-Narutowicz became a member of the 21-member organizing committee which organized the Vilnius Conference which in turn elected the Council of Lithuania.
-The organizing committee met in Vilnius on 1–4 August 1917.
+Narutowicz became a member of the 21-member organising committee, which organised the Vilnius Conference, which in turn elected the Council of Lithuania.
+The organising committee met in Vilnius on 1–4 August 1917.
 Already at this meeting, Narutowicz proposed a resolution that the ultimate goal is an independent Lithuania in its ethnographic border.
-After these meetings, Narutowicz traveled across Samogitia agitating and selecting delegates to the Vilnius Conference which was held on 18–22 September 1917.
-At the opening of the conference, Narutowicz was a member of four-person commission to register and check eligibility of the delegates.
+After these meetings, Narutowicz traveled across Samogitia agitating and selecting delegates to the Vilnius Conference, which was held on 18–22 September 1917.
+At the opening of the conference, Narutowicz was a member of a four-person commission to register and check the eligibility of the delegates.

 The Vilnius Conference voted to elect the 20-member Council of Lithuania.
 Narutowicz was not initially elected (he received 94 votes for, and 108 votes against).
 However, the social democrats were dissatisfied with the composition of this council since it included six Roman Catholic priests and only two social democrats (Steponas Kairys and Mykolas Biržiška).
 When the two social democrats threatened to resign from the council, two priests (Juozas Stankevičius and Pranas Urbonavičius) agreed to resign in favor of Narutowicz and Jonas Vileišis (even thought Narutowicz did not belong to any political party).
 At the age of 56, Narutowicz was the second-eldest (after Jonas Basanavičius) member of the council.